What Is Prematurity?

 - an infection of the amniotic membranes or vaginal or urinary tracts

-- being underweight before pregnancy or not gaining enough weight during pregnancy
+- their mother was underweight before pregnancy or didn't gain enough weight during pregnancy

-- mothers who smoke, use drugs, or drink alcohol while pregnant
+- their mother smoked, used drugs, or drank alcohol while pregnant

 Does My Baby Need Special Care?

 Yes, preemies may have many special needs.
 Younger and smaller babies tend to have more health problems than babies born closer to their due dates.
-So they often need to be cared for in a neonatal intensive care unit (NICU).
+So they often need care in a neonatal intensive care unit (NICU).

 Why Must My Baby Stay Warm?